-Several evidence-based guidelines incorporating surveillance recommendations for a number of late effects have been developed by the International Guideline Harmonization Group (IGHG) and the PanCare Network, involving healthcare professionals (HCPs), researchers and survivors 1, 2, 3, 4, 5, 6, 7
+Several evidence-based guidelines incorporating surveillance recommendations for a number of late effects have been developed by the International Guideline Harmonization Group (IGHG) and the PanCare Network, involving healthcare professionals (HCPs), researchers and survivors.

-In addition, consensus-based pragmatic recommendations were developed by PanCareFollowUp for 29 topics relevant to Survivorship Care, but where evidence-based guidelines were not expected to be completed or had not yet been started before the Care intervention cohort study initiation.
-8
+Consensus-based pragmatic recommendations were developed by PanCareFollowUp for additional topics relevant to Survivorship Care, where evidence-based guidelines were not expected to be completed or had not yet been started before the Care intervention cohort study initiation.
+1

 To develop these consensus-based recommendations, a European expert panel of specialists and survivors involved in PanCareFollowUp, as well as external experts and survivors, was formed.
 Four existing national long-term follow-up guidelines groups (United Kingdom Children’s Cancer and Leukaemia Group, Dutch Children’s Oncology Group, Scottish Intercollegiate Guidelines Network and the Children’s Oncology Group from North America) were used to identify, extract and compare existing recommendations.
 Following a robust consultation process involving 19 European countries, 25 consensus-based recommendations were agreed and published.
-8
+1 In the update in 2024, 3 new IGHG guidelines were included in the PanCare Follow-up recommendations (Pulmonary problems, Low bone mineral density and an update of the Cardiomyopathy guideline).

 When using these recommendations, it is important to take note of the cross-references that are indicated at certain recommendations.
 Some measures of surveillance (e.g. weight, height, BMI, blood pressure, fasting glucose or lipid profile) may be performed in primary care in appropriate circumstances.